-Currently, AT&T offers several postpaid plan options.
-This guide focuses on the AT&T business plans - of which the Elite plan and Broadband Wireless hotspot plans are Top Pick plans worth considering for those qualified for a business account with AT&T.
+Currently, AT&T offers several postpaid business plan options.
+This guide focuses on the AT&T business plans worth considering for those qualified for a business account with AT&T.

 Business Plan Requirements